KPdir/notes/_posts/2019-05-14-apache-spark-standalone-cluster-setup-on-osx.md

 ---

 ## Introduction
-Notes on what Apache Spark is, its internals and workings is at [Apache Spark Core Concepts][spark_concepts]
+Notes on what Apache Spark is, its internals and workings is at [Apache Spark Core Concepts][spark_concepts].

-This article details the setup of a Standalone-Cluster on Mac OsX.
+This article details the install of Apache Spark (2.4.3) and setup of a Standalone-Cluster on Mac OsX.

 ## Setup
 1) Install Java: